Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 Mistake #2: Skipping Due Diligence

 “The villa looks great, the price is right — let’s sign.”
-This attitude has cost Australian buyers tens of thousands of dollars.
+This attitude has cost foreign buyers tens of thousands of dollars.

 Bali’s property market is largely informal.
-There is no Australian-style conveyancing system.
+There is no Western-style conveyancing system.
 Properties can have:

 - Disputed ownership — multiple people claiming the same land